peverett/c0d1l1ty-exercises/FrogJmp/README.md

 ## Test Cases

-Note that N must always be an odd number.

 X, Y and D are in the range 1..1,000,000,000, so worst case must allow for that.

 1. Worst Case